IN-VITRO ANTIOXIDANT AND ANTIBACTERIAL STUDY OF BACCAUREA RAMIFLORA SEEDSHTML Full Text

 MATERIALS AND METHODS:

-Evaluation of Anti-oxidant Activity: The anti-oxidant activity of the plant seed extracts against 2,2-diphenyl-1-picrylhydrazyl (DPPH) radical was determined by UV spectrophotometer at 517 nm.
-The anti oxidant activity was evaluated according to the method described by Clinical and Laboratory Standards Institute 7.
-A number of concentrations of the plant extracts were prepared using analytical ethanol solution (5, 10, 20, 40, 60, 80 and 100 µgml−1).
+Evaluation of Anti-oxidant Activity: The antioxidant activity of the plant seed extracts against 2,2-diphenyl-1-picrylhydrazyl (DPPH) radical was determined by UV spectrophotometer at 517 nm.
+The antioxidant activity was evaluated according to the method described by the Clinical and Laboratory Standards Institute 7.
+A number of concentrations of the plant extracts were prepared using analytical ethanol solution (5, 10, 20, 40, 60, 80, and 100 µgml−1).
 Ascorbic acid (vitamin C) was used as an anti-oxidant standard.
 1 ml from each extract and 3ml of ethanol were mixed by 0.5 ml of 1.0 mM DPPH in methanol and allowed the mixture to react at room temperature for 30 min.
-To prepare the blank solution, same amount of ethanol and DPPH was mixed.
-For each analysis, all determinants were prepared in triplicate and the mean value of absorbance was obtained.
+To prepare the blank solution, the same amount of ethanol and DPPH was mixed.
+For each analysis, all determinants were prepared in triplicate, and the mean value of absorbance was obtained.
 The DPPH scavenging activity was calculated using the following formula:

 Inhibition (%) = 100 × (Ab – Aa) / Ab

-Where, Ab is absorption of the blank solution and Aa is absorption of the plant extract.
+Where Ab is the absorption of the blank solution and Aa is the absorption of the plant extract.

 Evaluation of Anti-microbial Activity: The in-vitro antimicrobial tests of ethanolic extract of B. ramiflora against Azithromycin were done at Bangladesh Livestock Research Institute (BLRI), Bangladesh.
-Antibacterial activities of the ethanolic seed extracts was investigated by the disc diffusion method mentioned by Alzoreky and Nakahara 8.
+Antibacterial activities of the ethanolic seed extracts were investigated by the disc diffusion method mentioned by Alzoreky and Nakahara 8.
 The ethanolic plant extracts were dissolved in 0.1 dimethyl sulfoxide (Gaylord Chemical.
 Inc., USA) in addition to MeOH.
 Four well-isolated colonies of the similar morphological type were chosen and inoculated into tubes containing 5 ml Muller-Hinton agar plate (Sigma-Aldrich.
 Inc., Germany) and incubated at 37 °C followed by shaking at 150 rotation per min for 24 h.
 The bacterial cells were counted using hemocytometer.
-For positive control S. aureus, P. aeruginosa and E. coli, Azithromycin discs (60 µgml−1) was used and ethanol solvent of the plan extract was used as negative control.
-To obtain result each studies were done in triplicates.
-Growth inhibitory activity was calculated by measuring the diameter of clear zone around the disc using a ruler 9.
+For positive control, S. aureus, P. aeruginosa, and E. coli, Azithromycin discs (60 µgml−1) were used, and ethanol solvent of the plant extract was used as the negative control.
+To obtain a result, each study were done in triplicates.
+Growth inhibitory activity was calculated by measuring the diameter of the clear zone around the disc using a ruler 9.